Share

 Effective risk management processes and internal controls

-We continue to offer safe, nutritious and affordable food and affordable, quality clothes to our customers.
+Household budgets continue to face real pressures and consumer confidence remains low in a number of key markets.
 Primark’s cost leadership position continues to be attractive to the customer.
-In the food businesses, there is an increasing demand for private label products.
+In the food businesses, there is continued demand for private label products.

 All of our businesses have developed strategies considering the potential changes in both end consumer and our customer behaviours and demands, the implications for the business and where investment or changes to business models may be appropriate.